jonasholbech/netlify-react-test/README.md

 }
 ```

 12. Deploy you site and test the login.
-If you do not deploy, you can not confirm you email :-)
+If you do not deploy, you can not confirm your email :-)
 13. Any component that you pass through `PrivateRoute` will have access to a user object through something along the following

 ```js